ghc-proposals/ghc-proposals/proposals/0000-higher-roles.rst

 * We could configure the warning about datatype contexts in some other way.

+* Instead of using datatype contexts at all, we could use data constructor contexts, which avoid the controversy of datatype contexts.
+Role inference necessarily looks at the usages of type variables in each constructor.
+When doing so, we could assume the constraints on the data constructor as givens, and then do the checks as described in the Specification, above.
+This means that a datatype with many constructors would have to repeat the context many times.
+It also means that, by default, an unnecessary dictionary would be stored by the constructor; however, I think it would not be hard to optimize that dictionary away completely.

+  One problem with this alternative is that it means that newtypes cannot take advantage of these higher-order roles.
+Given that the constructor of ``Linked`` in the Motivation would be hidden in clients, it means that this alternative would not actually permit the motivating program to be accepted.

+  I have orchestrated an unofficial vote on this alternative `on the GitHub trail <https://github.com/ghc-proposals/ghc-proposals/pull/233#issuecomment-498672441>`_.

 Unresolved Questions
 --------------------
 None at this time.